Sakha Republic: History

-Pre-history
+Prehistory

 Siberia, and particularly Sakha, is of paleontological significance, as it contains bodies of prehistoric animals from the Pleistocene Epoch, preserved in ice or permafrost.
 In 2015, the frozen bodies of Dina and Uyan the cave lion cubs were found.
-Bodies of Yuka and another woolly mammoth from Oymyakon, a woolly rhinoceros from the Kolyma River, and bison and horses from Yukagir have also been found.
-In June 2019, the severed yet preserved head of a large wolf from the Pleistocene, dated to over 40,000 years ago, was found close to the Tirekhtyakh River.
+Bodies of Yuka and another woolly mammoth from Oymyakon, a woolly rhinoceros from the Kolyma River, and bison and horses from Yukagir have also been discovered.
+In June 2019, the severed but preserved head of a large wolf from the Pleistocene, dated to over 40,000 years ago, was found close to the Tirekhtyakh River.

 Ymyakhtakh culture (c.
 2200–1300 BC) was a Late Neolithic culture of Siberia, with a very large archaeological horizon.
 Its origins were in Sakha, in the Lena River basin.
 From there it spread both to the east and to the west.

 Early history

 The Turkic Sakha people or Yakuts may have settled the area as early as the 9th century or as late as the 16th century, though most likely there were several migrations.
-They migrated up north from around Lake Baikal to the middle Lena due to pressure by the Buryats, a Mongolic group.
+They migrated northward from around Lake Baikal to the middle Lena due to pressure by the Buryats, a Mongolic group.